So you want to build a dirt oval RC track? This is a great idea! Here are some tips on how to get started.

 It can be overwhelming trying to figure out everything on your own, but luckily there are plenty of resources available to help you get started.
 One of the most important things to keep in mind is that every track is different.
 What works at one may not work at another.

 It’s important to experiment and find what works best for you and your car.
 Don’t be afraid to try something new – you might be surprised at how well it works!
+Here are a few general tips to get you started:

 – Tire compound is critical for grip.
 Soft compounds will wear out quickly but offer more grip, while harder compounds will last longer but don’t provide as much traction.
 Find a balance that works for you based on the conditions of the track and how long you want the tires to last.